-- Providing detailed briefs and outcome reports to the Board for review incorporating: - Board meetings are scheduled six times per year for consideration of operational results and an annual calendar of events ensuring strategy review, risk review, investment review, and consideration of annual financial results and audit findings, - \circ $\;$ Audit & Finance Committee meetings are scheduled six times per year and an annual, external financial audit. - The Board's Governance committee is scheduled to meet four times per year and examines corporate governance compliance and reports to the board. - The Board's Clinical Advisory committee is scheduled to meet three times per year and examines clinical and education services to assess quality controls, customer feedback, risk and compliance and makes recommendations to the board. - Reviewing and analysing quarterly results against the annual operational plan which is aligned with critical actions and cross functional activities. - Meeting the requirements of the international standard ISO 9001:2015, the National Safety and Quality Health Service Standards (NSQHS) and the Human Services Quality Framework (HSQF) underpinned by an effective Quality Management System (QMS). - ISO 9001:2015 This standard is based on a number of quality management principles including strong customer focus, the motivation and involvement of top management, and a process approach based on continual improvement.
-The incorporation of this standard into the way of working helps to ensure that customers get consistent, good quality products and services.
+- Providing detailed briefs and outcome reports to the Board for review incorporating: - Board meetings are scheduled six times per year for consideration of operational results and an annual calendar of events ensuring strategy review, risk review, investment review, and consideration of annual financial results and audit findings. - Audit & Finance Committee meetings are scheduled six times peryear and an annual, external financial audit is completed. - The Board's Governance & Remuneration committee is scheduled to meet four times per year and examines corporate governance compliance and reports to the board. - The Board's Clinical & Education Advisory committee is scheduled to meet three times per year and examines clinical and education services to assess services delivered, quality controls, customer feedback, risk and compliance and makes recommendations to the board. - Reviewing and analysing quarterly results against the annual operational plan which is aligned with critical actions and cross functional activities. - Meeting the requirements of the international standard ISO 9001:2015, the National Safety and Quality Health Service Standards (NSQHS) and the Human Services Quality Framework (HSQF) underpinned by an effective Quality Management System (QMS). - ISO 9001:2015 This standard is based on several quality management principles including strong customer focus, the motivation and involvement of senior leaders, and a process approach based on continual improvement.
+The incorporation of this standard into the way of working helps to ensure that customers get consistent, excellent quality products and services. - NSQHS provide a nationally uniform set of safety and quality measures across a wide range of health care services.
+They include evidence-based improvement strategies to bridge current and best practices, while ensuring effective customer engagement to improve client experience. - HSQF is the quality assurance framework used by the Department of Children, Youth Justice & Multicultural Affairs; Department of Justice and Attorney General (the departments) for assessing and promoting improvement in the quality of human services. - Maintaining a clinical incident reporting system. - Confirming compliance with medical and nursing registrations. - Undertaking effective clinical governance and adherence to True's clinical practice guidelines. - Seeking, monitoring and responding to customer feedback including both individual feedback and that from customer advisory groups and stakeholder advisory groups. - Undertaking an effective risk management process including mitigation actions at organisational level and project level. - Providing six-monthly performance reports for the Queensland Health, Department of Children, Youth Justice & Multicultural Affairs and Department of Justice and Attorney General including quarterly statistics relating to funded services. - Engagement with key stakeholders to seek feedback on activities - Using reference or steering groups to oversee specific strategies of funded projects

-- NSQHS provide a nationally uniform set of safety and quality measures across a wide range of health care services.
-They include evidence-based improvement strategies to bridge current and best practices that affect a large number of clients. - HSQF is the quality assurance framework used by the Department of Communities, Disability Services and Seniors and Department of Child Safety, Youth and Women (the departments) for assessing and promoting improvement in the quality of human services. - Maintaining a clinical incident reporting system. - Confirming compliance with medical and nursing registrations. - Undertaking effective clinical governance and adherence to True's clinical practice guidelines. - Seeking, monitoring and responding to customer feedback including both individual feedback and that from customer advisory groups and stakeholder advisory groups. - Undertaking an effective risk management process including mitigation actions at organisational level and project level. - Providing six-monthly performance reports for the Queensland Health, Department of Child Safety, Youth and Women and Department of Communities, Disability services, and Seniors including quarterly statistics relating to funded services. - Engagement with key stakeholders to seek feedback on activities - Using reference or steering groups to oversee specific strategies of funded projects - Annual review of the 2016-2021 organisational strategy to ensure the organisational direction is matching community need. - Monitoring legislative requirements including those relating to clinical and education services. - Engaging online monitoring services to ascertain data on website and social media activity.
+- Annual review of the 2016-2021 organisational strategy and development of a new 2021 2025 strategy aligned with Queensland's Human Rights Act 2019, to ensure the organisational direction is matching community need. - Monitoring legislative requirements including those relating to clinical and education services. - Engaging cybersecurity managed services to monitor data access and use on all cloudbased services and website. - Monitoring social media activity.